mortizm1988/PhD_accounting_governance/slides.md

 # 3) Stakeholder: Shareholder
 Shareholders are the residual claimants of the firm's profit, and they have the right to vote in the general assembly of shareholders.

-The general assembly of shareholders has the power to appoint and dismiss top management and to approve the financial reports.
+The general assembly has the power to appoint and dismiss top management and to approve the financial reports.
 - But, if all shareholders are dispersed and diversified, they may not have the incentives to monitor the firm, even if the information is perfect and available at no cost.
 - Admati, Pfleiderer, & Zechner (1994)
     - Ownership structure affects the payoffs of firms since it affects optimal monitoring efforts.

 ---
-Mechannisms:
+Evidence/Theory of accounting information moderating conflicts with shareholders:
 - Proxy battles
 - Proposal at shareholder meetings
 - Litigation